RESULTS 2024:

 Renter tax credit to increase housing stability finds traction

-After intensive work to raise awareness and support for a federal renter tax credit, we saw traction in Washington, DC and beyond, with several policymakers and anti-poverty organizations incorporating the credit into their efforts.
+After intensive work to raise awareness and support for a federal renter tax credit, we saw traction in Washington, DC and beyond.
+Several policymakers and anti-poverty organizations incorporated the renter tax credit into their policy agendas and discussed the concept with lawmakers.
 A renter tax credit would be a powerful part of a comprehensive approach to the affordable housing crisis and housing insecurity.

 We also continued our broader effort to change the public narrative about homelessness.
 In June, the Supreme Court ruled in Grants Pass v.
 Johnson that cities can use the criminal legal system to punish people who are unhoused and experiencing poverty.
-We’ve been actively working to shape conversations on how local governments can avoid punitive approaches to homelessness and poverty.
-Those with lived experience of poverty and other volunteers used the media to change perceptions.
+We’ve been helping to shape conversations around avoiding punitive approaches—and the value of housing and tax-based solutions—to homelessness and poverty.
+Those with lived experience of poverty and other volunteers met with members of Congress and generated media to change perceptions of homelessness.
 An op-ed by Christiana Stalnaker was republished in 35 outlets across the U.S.

 MORE: Rents are unaffordable nationwide.
 A Renter’s Tax Credit would help.
 The Supreme Court should be ashamed for criminalizing homelessness.